-Study quantifies direct effect of alcohol misuse on 20-somethingsSeptember 3rd, 2013 in Health /
+Study quantifies direct effect of alcohol misuse on 20-somethingsSeptember 3, 2013 in Medicine & Health / Health

 University of Otago, Christchurch researchers have for the first time quantified exactly what damage alcohol abuse is inflicting on 20-somethings, and in turn society.

 The Christchurch Health and Development Study research shows up to a quarter of New Zealanders aged 21 to 30 have a problem with alcohol (classified as a subclinical alcohol problem) which affects their daily life to some extent.

 More than 5 per cent of this age group met the clinical criteria for alcohol addiction.

 Researchers were able to account for factors such as family background or previous substance abuse issues to shine the spotlight on the exact role alcohol plays in creating multiple serious social and personal issues.

 The study shows those with clinical alcohol addictions are:

 - Almost nine times more likely than those with no alcohol problems to inflict physical violence on others.

 - Three times more likely to commit property crimes such as burglary, car theft or vandalism.